08 Aug How to Use Facebook Marketing to Boost Your Indiegogo Campaign – A Beginner’s Guide, Part 1

 So if you’re taking your first step into Facebook marketing, you need to view it from a different pair of lens and everything you do must be tied to the three fundamental areas above.

 Creating a Strategy Unique to Your Business Nature and Goals

 Businesses now understand the trick to being successful on social media, which is really nothing more than being customer-centric, creative and smart.

-Note: The guide in these series can be used by everyone and isn’t necessarily limited to crowdfunding campaigns, however, you might need to tweak goals and objectives based on your respective business nature.
+Note: The guide in these series can be used by everyone and isn’t necessarily limited to Indiegogo campaigns, however, you might need to tweak goals and objectives based on your respective business nature.

 How to Create a Facebook Marketing Strategy?